This blog post was originally posted on June 24, 2019 and was updated on October 21, 2020.

-Having reopened relatively recently after renovations, the bright, modern space perfectly complements that gastronomic wonders that are created within it.
-It’s evident that Spanish and Catalan ingredients are the pride and joy of this place, and indeed few others can transform them in such magical ways as chef Martin Berasategui has.
+Lasarte’s bright, modern space perfectly complements that gastronomic wonders that are created within it.
+It’s evident that Spanish and Catalan ingredients are the pride and joy of this place, and indeed few others can transform them in such magical ways as acclaimed chef Martin Berasategui has.

 Chef Jordi Cruz and his team draw inspiration from flavors around the world, but it’s clear that their Spanish-Catalan roots hold a special place in their hearts.
 As a result, the menu is full of dishes that tell a story with every single bite—or, in the case of their wine cellar’s nearly 1,400 references, with every sip.

 The tasting menu changes frequently to reflect the highest quality products available at the given moment, and is currently priced at €225.